seriouslysean/qritters/docs/README.md

 ## Future Updates

-- Add new qritters, types, and families
+- Add new qritters, aspects, and families
 - Improve UX styling and functionality
 - Support for alternate barcode types